 I was in my late 30s, and although I was relatively healthy before that (or so I thought), the past few years, I started to have all sorts of problems I was puzzled about: gaining weight and looking puffy despite eating ‘well’ and exercising, having daily acid reflux to the point I couldn’t fall asleep laying down, having terrible PMS symptoms and cramps, and more.
 So what was I doing wrong?

 My story in a nutshell.
-Why I started the Plant Paradox program
+Why I started the plant paradox program

 One day this article from Goop.com came up on my Facebook feed: Are we wrong about what makes food healthy?
 It was an interview with Dr. Steven Gundry.
-After reading this I had an epiphany.
+After reading this, I had an epiphany.
 It was the first time I ever heard the word “lectins”.
-What I thought was healthy food it might have actually not been that good for me.
+What I thought was healthy food might not have been that good for me.

 How was my lifestyle before going lectin-free?

 Just to give you some examples, for breakfast, I usually had organic oats with non-dairy milk, goji berries, and maybe some banana slices.
 Healthy, right?

 Or, I had a slice of whole wheat/seeds bread with peanut butter (the clean one, no sugar or other oils added) with some banana slices on top or some berries.